 Throughout my undergraduate studies, many people asked me which one of my majors (composition, bassoon performance, and music education) I planned on pursuing as a career.
 I have never viewed it that way.
 Having knowledge of performance and composition gives me more to teach students.
 Teaching students reminds me of the things I need to work on as a performer and constantly exposes me to new music.
 Having the added perspective of an active performer helps my compositions and vice versa.
 While I may not do all of these three things every day, I see music education, composition, and performance as all strengthening and reinforcing each other, allowing me to truly become a complete musician.
 I am very passionate about enabling others to experience the joy of music and educating the next generations of musicians.
-I have taught at Walnut Hills High School in Cincinnati, Ohio; with the Rochester Catholic School District in Rochester, Minnesota; and Kipp San Francisco College Preparatory.
-I currently teach in the Napa Public Schools in California and the Ruth Asawa School of the Arts in San Francisco.
-I offer private lessons on bassoon, and theory/composition.
+I have taught music to students ranging all the way from preschoolers to graduate students and everything in between.
+I currently teach music theory, composition, and bassoon at at California State University East Bay I offer private lessons on bassoon, and theory/composition.
 In the links below you can find my goals and style as a lessons teacher, as well as some other insightful readings!

 More about me and my teaching style:

 Here are some awesome and insightful links!

 I am currently in the process of creating instrumentation guides that help students write for each instrument, complete with links and examples, so that if a composer finds themselves writing for the clarinet and needs a refresher they can refer to these guides.
 They can be found in this folder.